American Journal of Orthopsychiatry (AJO)

 Call for Papers

-Submit a manuscript to this special issue of The American Journal of Orthopsychiatry honoring the 100th anniversary of the Global Alliance (formerly the American Orthopsychiatric Association.)
-Download the Call for Papers.
+Submit a manuscript to this special issue of The American Journal of Orthopsychiatry examining the role of mindfulness and contemplative practices in supporting justice.
+Check out the Call for Papers.

 Interested in submitting an article to AJO